 I have a dream that my two daughters, born in China, will one day be judged not by the color of their skin but by the content of their MCAT and GMAT test scores, which I hope and pray will be in the top 30 percentile.
 Otherwise, I doubt they’ll get in, and then they’ll end up moving back home.

-I have a dream that even in the sweltering state of Mississippi, where race relations still simmer, my hotel room will have air conditioning, HVAC specialists on-hand if the afore-mentioned AC breaks, and one of those pools with a circular slide, or else I will never visit Mississippi in the summer time.
+I have a dream that even in the sweltering state of Mississippi, where race relations still simmer, my hotel room will have air conditioning, and one of those pools with a circular slide, or else I will never visit Mississippi in the summer time.
 Or Louisiana, for that matter.

 I have a dream that I will soon be able to retire with a full pension even though my employer does not actually have a pension plan, and I have only $30,000 tucked away in retirement savings.
 I can dream, can’t I?